unioslo/uio-panopto-captionproviders/README.md

 ```
 This displays the list of caption providers in the instance.
-Note that this script must run as an admin user to access the list of caption providers.
+Note that this script must run as an Administrator user to access the list of caption providers.

 ## Run the captionprovider_for_folders script to set captionprovider where it is not set